nurbujang/pands-problem-sheet/README.md

 4. I used a while loop which will end when the value is 1, and assigned temp_posint as temporary storage because we have to declare a variable somewhere.
 5. If...Else was used (3) because it only has odd or even numbers.
 If the number is even, divide by 2 in integer form (4) and if odd, multiply by 3 and add 1 in integer form.
 6. The next number will be replaced by temp_posint, because it is a whole sequence of numbers.
-7. Finally the sequence of numbers was printed out with space between the numbers using separator sep=" ".
+7. Finally the sequence of numbers was printed out with space between the numbers using forseparator sep=" ".

 ### Conclusion:
+Two programs were written to get the output.
+However, the first resulted in the numbers displayed in [].
+Program 2 resulted in the desired output.

 ### References:
 1. https://www.w3schools.com/python/python_lists.asp